 Over the past century, belly dance has developed from a regional Middle Eastern folk dance to a continually evovling and internationally practiced style.
 The growth of the dance has led to the emergence of numerous distinct styles and sub-genres, lending a diversity and richness to the community.
 At Saffron we aim to represent as much as possible this range of styles through both our technique and performance class offerings.

-Designed by Saphira after teaching over a thousand beginner through professional students for over 15 years, Saffron Oriental presents Egyptian Classical and Folk inspired Raqs Sharqi ("belly dance").
+Designed by Saphira after teaching over a thousand beginner through professional students for over 15 years, Saffron Sharqi presents Egyptian Classical and Folk inspired Raqs Sharqi ("belly dance").

 The teaching approach includes how to break down and explain each movement in a clear and accessible way.
 Each week students will build skill and knowledge to create movement from specific muscles, learn how that movement corresponds to oriental music and rhythms, and experience hands-on corrections to challenge and accelerate their progress.